bparrishMines/penguin/reference/README.md

 # reference

-A library for building Flutter plugins that want to maintain access to object instances on separate threads/processes.
+A library for building [Flutter plugins](https://flutter.dev/docs/development/packages-and-plugins/developing-packages) that want to maintain access to object instances on separate threads/programming languages.

 ---